Apros7/TorusNeuralMixtureModels/README.md

 **on real data**

-Find the best learning rate for the NCE algorithm using a Torus Graph Mixture Model on real data **MISSING**
+Find the best learning rate for the NCE algorithm using a Torus Graph Mixture Model on real data
 ```
 make real_best_lr_nce_tgmm:
 ```

-Quantify the differens in output class between true output and TGMM **MISSING**
+Quantify the differens in output class between true output and TGMM
 ```
 make real_tgmm_boxplot
 ```